sguox002/leetcode/leetcode-all.md

 segment tree or binary index tree to reduce to O(nlogn) ->>

-<<-1492	The kth Factor of n    		65.9%	Medium
-brutal force: save all factors in array
-optimization: counting only, d and n/d two loops, first go up, second go down.
-->>

-<<-1464	Maximum Product of Two Elements in an Array    		77.0%	Easy	->>
-<<-1462	Course Schedule IV    		43.9%	Medium	->>
-<<-1461	Check If a String Contains All Binary Codes of Size K    		46.3%	Medium	->>
-<<-1460	Make Two Arrays Equal by Reversing Sub-arrays    		72.5%	Easy	->>
-<<-1458	Max Dot Product of Two Subsequences    		42.5%	Hard	->>
-<<-1457	Pseudo-Palindromic Paths in a Binary Tree    		67.9%	Medium	->>
-<<-1456	Maximum Number of Vowels in a Substring of Given Length    		53.5%	Medium	->>
-<<-1455	Check If a Word Occurs As a Prefix of Any Word in a Sentence    		65.0%	Easy	->>
-<<-1453	Maximum Number of Darts Inside of a Circular Dartboard    		34.7%	Hard	->>
-<<-1452	People Whose List of Favorite Companies Is Not a Subset of Another List    		54.3%	Medium	->>
-<<-1451	Rearrange Words in a Sentence    		58.4%	Medium	->>
-<<-1450	Number of Students Doing Homework at a Given Time    		77.1%	Easy	->>
-<<-1449	Form Largest Integer With Digits That Add up to Target    		43.1%	Hard	->>
-<<-1448	Count Good Nodes in Binary Tree    		70.2%	Medium	->>
-<<-1447	Simplified Fractions    		61.6%	Medium	->>
-<<-1446	Consecutive Characters    		61.8%	Easy	->>
-<<-1444	Number of Ways of Cutting a Pizza    		53.4%	Hard	->>
-<<-1443	Minimum Time to Collect All Apples in a Tree    		54.6%	Medium	->>
-<<-1442	Count Triplets That Can Form Two Arrays of Equal XOR    		70.5%	Medium	->>
-<<-1441	Build an Array With Stack Operations    		69.3%	Easy	->>
-<<-1439	Find the Kth Smallest Sum of a Matrix With Sorted Rows    		60.0%	Hard	->>
-<<-1438	Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit    		43.5%	Medium	->>
-<<-1437	Check If All 1's Are at Least Length K Places Away    		61.9%	Medium	->>
-<<-1436	Destination City    		77.2%	Easy	->>
-<<-1434	Number of Ways to Wear Different Hats to Each Other    		38.9%	Hard	->>
-<<-1433	Check If a String Can Break Another String    		66.9%	Medium	->>
-<<-1432	Max Difference You Can Get From Changing an Integer    		42.9%	Medium	->>
-<<-1431	Kids With the Greatest Number of Candies    		88.6%	Easy	->>
-<<-1430	Check If a String Is a Valid Sequence from Root to Leaves Path in a Binary Tree    		45.0%	Medium	->>
-<<-1429	First Unique Number    		48.4%	Medium	->>
-<<-1428	Leftmost Column with at Least a One    		48.2%	Medium	->>
-<<-1427	Perform String Shifts    		53.3%	Easy	->>
-<<-1426	Counting Elements    		58.9%	Easy	->>
-<<-1425	Constrained Subsequence Sum    		44.6%	Hard	->>
-<<-1424	Diagonal Traverse II    		44.6%	Medium	->>
-<<-1423	Maximum Points You Can Obtain from Cards    		45.1%	Medium	->>
-<<-1422	Maximum Score After Splitting a String    		55.9%	Easy	->>
 <<-1420	Build Array Where You Can Find The Maximum Exactly K Comparisons    		64.4%	Hard	->>
 <<-1419	Minimum Number of Frogs Croaking    		46.9%	Medium	->>
 <<-1418	Display Table of Food Orders in a Restaurant    		67.6%	Medium	->>